augures/getting_n_cleaning_data_course_project/README.md

 This project is an implementation of Course Project for "Getting and Cleaning Data" Corsera course version 14.

+NOTE for peer reviewers: this repository was created a month ago, but I didn't have a chance to finish a course that time, so I'm retaking it this month.

 All the code is implemented in a single file run_analysis.R.
 It requires dplyr package, which is not installed as a part of script execution.
 Script is executed on load.